ORParga/ESP32-LED-by-POST-Method/README.md

   ...
 }
  ```
- This information is received by the Web client as a result of its request through the value returned by response.text();
+ This information is received by the Web client as a result of its request through the value returned by the JavaScript function "response.text()";

 ```